SkafteNicki/dtu_mlops/s5_continuous_x/M16_continuous_machine_learning.md

          docker run ...
    ```

-Thats ends the session on Continues X. We are going to revisit this topic when we get to deployment, which
+Thats ends the session on Continuous X. We are going to revisit this topic when we get to deployment, which
-is the other common factor in classical continues X e.g. CI/CD=continues integration and continues deployment.
+is the other common factor in classical continuous X e.g. CI/CD=continuous integration and continuous deployment.